virrosluo/ComputerNetwork-Project1/README.md

 - The Server_main and Client_main must be run before you can start the actuall client and server
 - The server must be start before the client
 - Remember to change the constant server IP
+- The FileDirectory are atcually the full file directory: "C:\Users\levie\Downloads\logo.png"
+- The New file name is the new file name you want to save as: NewFetchlogo.png